julianjensen/dominators/README.md

 ### Fast Lengauer-Tarjan LINK procedure

-For the sake of completeness, below is the fast balanaced version of link, which is not included in the current module code for two reasons:
+For the sake of completeness, below is the fast balanced version of link, which is not included in the current module code for two reasons:

 1. The LT algorithm with this LINK only becomes faster than the normal implementation when we're dealing with